 While in the city, they were both often in the public eye, with photographers constantly documenting their time.

-In the murals Rivera was tasked with capturing a city that was the industrial capital of the world.
+In the murals, Rivera was tasked with capturing a city that was the industrial capital of the world.
 Front and center is Ford’s Rouge plant, then the world’s largest and most advanced factory.

 A communist worker (sporting the hammer and star) versus the capitalist owner of production (half Henry Ford, half his mentor, Thomas Edison).